prashanthpx/pythonbyexamples/pytest/pytestnotes.md

 - and tagging tests with markers so you can run **just the slice you care about**.

 #### 9.9.
-Phase 9 recap – pytest concepts in the mini‑project
+Mini‑project recap – pytest concepts used together

-The mini‑project is small on purpose, but it ties together many of the features from earlier phases:
+The mini‑project is small on purpose, but it ties together many of the features from earlier sections:

 - **Fixtures** – `simple_order`, `configured_gateway`, `variable_size_order`,
   and `default_rules` keep tests readable and DRY.